kewde/electron-sandbox-boilerplate/README.md

 ![overview](https://www.chromium.org/developers/design-documents/site-isolation/ChromeSiteIsolationProject-arch.png?attredirects=0)

 You might wonder, what executes the render processes?
-That's a good question, with a simple answer: the _browser process_ or also known as the _main process_.
+That's a good question, with a simple answer: the _**browser process**_ or also known as the _**main process**_.
 You can kinda look at the browser/main process as the boss who makes sure his minions are working.

+Pro tip: Create two folders: 'render' and 'main'.
+This will help you keep track of which files are executed in the main process and which ones are executed in the renderer process.

 Seperating the browser from the rendering engine actually doesn't do shit for security.
 Yeah I lied lol.
 Merely splitting it in multiple processes doesn't do crap for security.
 This is where the real magic happens.